zvldz/mgl03_fw/firmware/README.md

 All copied files will be deleted automatically.

-In case of major changes between versions of updated firmware, you will most likely need to reset gateway.
+In case of major changes between versions of updated firmware, you will most likely need to reset gateway (click on it's button 10 times repeatedly).